SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

 ### 2D gradient echo (GRE) sequence

 The implemented sequence acquires two mono-polar echoes for five slices.
-The data is acquired in an interleaved fashion meaning that the most inner loop of the sequence is the slice index.
-A repetition time (TR) of 25 ms has been selected as the default value.
+The data is acquired in an interleaved fashion meaning that the innermost loop of the sequence is the slice index.
+A repetition time (TR) of 25 ms has been selected as default value.
 With an interleave TR of 124.5 ms, four triggers will be skipped and every fifth scanner acquisition will be monitored.
 Hence, the first slice will be fully monitored.
 The k-space trajectories for the other slices could be deduced from the data of the first slice.

-The figure below shows the kernel for the GRE sequence.
+The figure below shows the kernel of the GRE sequence.
 It is repeated 640 (= 128 [lines] * 5 [slices]) times to acquire the entire image.

 The same kernel is repeated 10 times without RF at the start of the scan to acquire synchronization data.
 During this pre-scan, the Camera Acquisition System transmits amplitude-modulated pulses at the proton frequency.
 The data can be used to calculate the delay between scanner and camera data.
 A pause of 4s separates the synchronization pre-scan from the actual imaging experiment.